Our Services

 Ask your physician to review your chosen gummies or capsules against these criteria.

 Consistency is key: give ashwagandha 6–8 weeks at a therapeutic dose before drawing conclusions.
 Keep using your symptom log and compare against baseline.
-If you're experiencing symptoms you're unsure about or want to better understand how your body is responding, try using a Medically approved LLM Symptom Checker Chat Bot to help organize your concerns before your next doctor's visit.
+If you're noticing changes in how you feel—whether positive or concerning—and want to better understand what symptoms might be related to the supplement versus other health factors, you can use a free AI symptom checker to help organize your observations before discussing them with your doctor.

 Ultimately, your doctor may suggest: